 - Scale the logo to a small business card size and make sure it still looks legible.

-- test the logo in black and white colour.
+- Test the logo in black and white colour.

 - Check the kerning.
 Flip the logo upside-down and check that the distance between letters is even.